Wynnewood, Dallas: Conception of the "City of Wynnewood, U.S.A."

-Angus Wynne and his architect, Roscoe DeWitt, conceived of Wynnewood as "one-self-contained community," as the American Home Realty Company declared in a contemporary advertisement.
+Angus Wynne and architect Roscoe DeWitt conceived of Wynnewood as "one-self-contained community," as the American Home Realty Company declared in a contemporary advertisement.
+Kansas City-based landscape architects and city planners Hare & Hare were responsible for the "architectural vision" of the neighborhood.

 Another contemporary ad referred to the "City of Wynnewood, U.S.A."
 Of course, the Wynnewood community did not grow organically over decades or even centuries, like traditional cities; it reflected the carefully thought-out blueprint of its creators.
 Wynnewood was to consist of 2,200 homes and 1,000 apartments, with a large shopping area at their center.
 The homes cost between $6,000 and $20,000, ranging from modest floor plans in the original core of Wynnewood to upscale residences in Wynnewood North.
 The mix of apartments and homes in different price ranges ensured a certain socio-economic diversity; racial diversity, on the other hand, was not yet conceivable: the community was initially all-white.

 In Wynnewood, Wynne and DeWitt attempted to marry the principles of mass production with individuality.
 In Wynnewood, one would not find "regimented rows upon rows of houses, [or] dreadful uniformity."
 Indeed, the homes in the Wynnewood community have a sufficient diversity of styles and layouts not to appear like "cookie-cutter" houses.
 Nevertheless, they were built with great efficiency, from components manufactured in specially established "pre-fabrication mills."
 A contemporary article describes the work method of the construction teams in the following words:

 Employing nearly 300 workers, one-third of whom are carpenters, the contractors have their forces set up in skilled groups specializing in their fields.
 For example, the employees include groups such as wall erection, rafter erection, frame gables, window and door frames.
 The groups start down a street in the addition, taking each house in order, and with the completion of their repetitive work on that street, cross over and return down the next street, working much on the order of an assembly line.
 Following are brick masons who are equipped to complete one house daily.

 Great emphasis was placed on the quality of workmanship.
 For example, the electric wiring in the Wynnewood community followed the standards of the Dallas Adequate Wiring Committee, set up to promote the kind of wiring that would be able to handle the expanding use of electricity for household appliances.

 The streets at the core of Wynnewood are named after WWII Navy commanders, ships, and battles: for example, Eisenhower, Salerno, Nicholson, Garapan, Anzio, Grayson, O'Banion, and Bristol.
 This reflects Angus Wynne's Navy career.
 DeWitt Circle commemorates the architect.